keroserene/snowflake/README.md

 #### More Info

-The client uses the following `torrc` options:
+Tor can plug in the Snowflake client via a correctly configured `torrc`.
+For example:

 ```
 ClientTransportPlugin snowflake exec ./client \
 -url https://snowflake-reg.appspot.com/ \
 -front www.google.com \
 -ice stun:stun.l.google.com:19302
+-max 3
 ```

-Which allows it to speak to the Broker, get matched with a "snowflake" browser proxy, and negotiate a WebRTC PeerConnection.
+The flags `-url` and `-front` allow the Snowflake client to speak to the Broker, in order to get connected with some volunteer's browser proxy. `-ice` is a comma-separated list of ICE servers, which are required for NAT traversal.

-To see logs, do `tail -F snowflake.log` in a second terminal.
+For logging, run `tail -F snowflake.log` in a second terminal.

 You can modify the `torrc` to use your own broker, or remove the options entirely which will default to the old copy paste